Optimal convergence speed of Bergman metrics on symplectic manifolds: Kernel calculus on

 The following commutation relations are very useful in the computations.
 Namely, for any polynomial $g(z, \ov{z})$ in $z$ and $\ov{z}$, we have

 For a polynomial $F$ in $Z, Z'$, we denote by $F\cP$ the operator on $L^{2}(\R^{2n})$ defined by the kernel $F(Z, Z')\cP(Z, Z')$ and the volume form $dZ$.

-In the calculations involving the kernel $\cP({\boldsymbol\cdot}, {\boldsymbol\cdot})$, we prefer however to use the orthogonal decomposition of $L^{2}(\R^{2n})$ given in Theorem \ref{lut1.1} and the fact that $\cP$ is an orthogonal projection, rather than integrating against the expression (\ref{lus1.5a}) of $\cP({\boldsymbol\cdot}, {\boldsymbol\cdot})$.
-This point of view helps simplify a lot the computations and understand better the operators.
+In the calculations involving the kernel $\cP(\boldsymbol\cdot, \boldsymbol\cdot)$, we prefer however to use the orthogonal decomposition of $L^{2}(\R^{2n})$ given in Theorem \ref{lut1.1} and the fact that $\cP$ is an orthogonal projection, rather than integrating against the expression \eqref{lus1.5a} of $\cP(\boldsymbol\cdot\,, \boldsymbol\cdot)$.
+This point of view leads to streamlined computations and to a better understanding of the operators involved.
 As an example, Theorem \ref{lut1.1} implies that

 We will also identify $z$ to $\sum_{j}z_{j}\frac{\p}{\p z_{j}}$ and $\ov{z}$ to $\sum_{j}\ov{z}_{j}\frac{\p}{\p \ov{z}_{j}}$ when we consider $z$ and $\ov{z}$ as vector fields, and